LIJUCHACKO/XmlDB/README.md

 # About
 This is a Go package to treat xml as a database.
-You access, modify and replace node
+You can access, modify or replace node

 For Example see :"https://github.com/LIJUCHACKO/ods2csv_xmlDB"